qnblackcat/How-to-Downgrade-apps-on-AppStore-with-iTunes-and-Charles-Proxy/README.md

 <details>
   <summary><strong>5.3.
 I don't have a computer (OTA Installer)</strong></summary>

-  1. Upload the iPA to a cloud storage that supports direct URL generation (Ex: Dropbox, archive.org, MySharePoint...).
+  1. Upload the iPA to a cloud storage that supports direct URL generation like [archive.org](https://archive.org), MySharePoint... **Dropbox has some weird issues, so I won't recommend it.**

   2. Go to [IPA OTA Install Link Generator](https://qnblackcat.github.io/Manifest-Generator/manifest-generator/) to generate an OTA Install link.